 CONTEMPORARY & Traditional PRINTS

 I absolutely love printmaking!
 Inspired by both my chilly river swims in the Great Ouse and what I see down a microscope.
 Small editions or individual prints are my thing so you get an individual work of art made by the artist.
-I am indebted to CRC for the use of their print room during their very excellent leisure courses in printmaking.
+I am indebted to CRC for the use of their well equipped print room during their very excellent leisure courses in printmaking.
+Note that with all of these three techniques you have to reverse the image to make the plate if it matters which way you look at the image! ( have got this wrong so many times!)

-Drypoint etching is a printmaking technique that involves scratching an image onto a plate, typically made of metal or I use perspex.
+Drypoint etching is a printmaking technique that involves scratching an image onto a plate, typically made of metal or I use Perspex.
 You draw with a sharp needle to create lines and textures directly onto the plate's surface.
 The resulting image is then inked and pressed onto paper, producing a unique print.
-Unlike other etching methods, drypoint produces bold, rich lines that h allows for great spontaneity and freedom, as the artist can easily make adjustments or add details directly onto the plate.
-Plus it’s a lot safer as no acid is used.
+The ink is forced into the fine lines drawn on the plate.
+Unlike other etching methods, drypoint produces bold, rich lines that allows for great spontaneity and freedom, as you can easily make adjustments or add details directly onto the plate.
+How you wipe off the ink also matters and can create real atmosphere.